-The NCCN guidelines on Chronic Myeloid Leukemia (2.2024) outline recommended methods for diagnosis and treatment management of chronic myelogenous leukemia, including BCR/ABL1 tests for diagnosis, monitoring, and ABL1 kinase domain single nucleotide variants.
+The NCCN guidelines on Chronic Myeloid Leukemia (1.2024) outline recommended methods for diagnosis and treatment management of chronic myelogenous leukemia, including BCR/ABL1 tests for diagnosis, monitoring, and ABL kinase domain single nucleotide variants.
 BCR/ABL1 kinase domain mutation analysis is recommended, among other times, when patients fail to meet milestones related to disease response, the disease has progressed to the accelerated or blast phase, or there are clinical signs of loss of complete cytogenetic response. (p.
 CML-E)

-The NCCN guidelines for Acute Lymphoblastic Leukemia (3.2023) recommend ABL1 kinase domain mutation testing for patients with relapsed/refractory, Philadelphia chromosome positive (Ph+) B-ALL. (p.
-ALL-9, p.
-ALL-1) Similar recommendations are made in the NCCN guidelines for Pediatric Acute Lymphoblastic Leukemia (3.2024). (p.
+The NCCN guidelines for Acute Lymphoblastic Leukemia (2.2023) recommend somatic genetic testing for all patients with ALL, as Ph-like ALL has a phenotype associated with recurrent gene fusions/mutations which may guide TKI treatment decision-making. (p.
+ALL-1 and ALL-1A) Similar recommendations are made in the NCCN guidelines for Pediatric Acute Lymphoblastic Leukemia (2.2023). (p.
 PEDALL-1 and PEDALL-1A)

-Tumor Specific BCR/ABL1 FISH, Qualitative and Quantitative Tests
+Tumor Specific BCR/ABL1 Quantitation and Breakpoint Analysis